-The Center for Social Concern offers a wide variety of different programming that can fit any student’s need, interest, and schedule.
-All of our civic engagement opportunities provides an immersive experience with our community.
-You’ll have the opportunity to work side-by-side with our invaluable community partners.
+The Center for Social Concern offers a wide variety of programming that can fit any student’s need, interest, and schedule.
+All of the CSC’s programs provide an immersive and reflective experience with Community Partners in Baltimore City.

 Our Programs at a Glance

 The Center for Social Concern currently runs 8 official programs and initiatives.